Asamartino/EthernautChallenges/README.md

 ### Level 12 Privacy:<br/>
 Solidity documentation release 0.6.4 :<br/>
-“Everything that is inside a contract is visible to all observers external to the blockchain.
-Making something private only prevents other contracts from reading or modifying the information, but it will still be visible to the whole world outside of the blockchain.” p.
+*“Everything that is inside a contract is visible to all observers external to the blockchain.
+Making something private only prevents other contracts from reading or modifying the information, but it will still be visible to the whole world outside of the blockchain.”* p.
 90<br/>
-“Statically-sized variables (everything except mapping and dynamically-sized array types) are laid out contiguously in storage starting from position 0.
-Multiple, contiguous items that need less than 32 bytes are packed into a single storage slot if possible [...]”. p.
+*“Statically-sized variables (everything except mapping and dynamically-sized array types) are laid out contiguously in storage starting from position 0.
+Multiple, contiguous items that need less than 32 bytes are packed into a single storage slot if possible [...]”*. p.
 123<br/>

 This level is similar to level 8 Vault.
 Remember that all on-chain data are publicly visible (marking them private only makes them inaccessible to other contracts).
 Please have a look at Nicole Zhu’s walkthrough in order to gain more